What Does DDA Stand For?

 What does the Equality Act cover?

-The act protects a person against discrimination on the grounds of (including but not limited to):
+The Equality Act 2010 protects individuals from discrimination on the grounds of (including but not limited to):

 • Disability